MelaniaLembo/Global-covariates-REM/bike_data_simulation/README.md

 ## A SIMULATED BIKE-SHARING RELATED EXAMPLE

-This folder contains the code for the analysis of the simulated example presented in Section 1.5. of the Supplementary materials.
+This folder contains the code for the analysis of the simulated example presented in the Supplementary materials.
 We consider a subset of the bike stations, analyzed in the "bike_data_analysis" folder and simulated relational events between them over a period of two days according to particular intensity processes that involve a smooth effect of temperature and a fixed negative effect for the distance.

 __DIRECTORY STRUCTURE__